mihaimaganu17/crab_run/chapter1/README.md

 (memory bus clock rate) × 2 (for dual rate) × 64 (number of bits transferred) / 8 (number of bits/byte).
 Thus, with a bus frequency of 100 MHz, DDR SDRAM gives a maximum transfer rate of 1600 MB/s.

+## CPU
+The CPU is the device:
+- decodes a stream of instruction
+- executes / interprets each instruction in that stream
+- manipulates storage and other devices connected to it in the process.